russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 Who should read The Gifts of Imperfection

-• Individuals struggling with self-acceptance and seeking personal growth.
+Individuals seeking self-acceptance and personal growth.

 Frequently asked questions on books about emotions